-The soap turned out to work great, just a drop was more than enough to work up a nice lather and wash hands/face/etc. I still didn’t pay much attention to it, other than deciding that this is great soap, and most likely we’ll keep using it.
+The soap turned out to work ver well, just a drop was more than enough to work up a nice lather and wash hands/face/etc. I still didn't pay much attention to it, other than deciding that this is great soap, and most likely we'll keep using it.

-A few days later, back home after a great trip, somehow I started reading the label.
+A few days later, back home after a fantastic trip, somehow I started reading the label.
 Oh, my.
-I’m sorry, but the first thought that came to mind was that this is sheer, utter madness.
-How can be someone this whacko?
+I'm sorry, but the first thought that came to mind was that this is sheer, utter madness.
+How can someone be this whacko?

-However, it awakened my curiosity, and after looking up and company and learning about them, I found out they’re one of the coolest companies around.
-They are the first certified organic soap company in the U.S. and while they’re a for-profit company, they’re not out to take the skin off people (no pun intended).
-If you want to learn more, read this article
+However, it awakened my curiosity, and after looking up the company and learning about them, I found out they're one of the coolest corporations around (if there is such a thing).
+They are the first certified organic soap company in the U.S. and while they're a for-profit, they're not out to take the skin off people (no pun intended).
+If you want to learn more, read this article.

 Dr. Bronner's grandson, the former president and current C.E.O.
 (Cosmetic Engagement Officer), David Bronner, is a huge activist for the legalization of cannabis, a cause I support wholeheartedly as well.
 He fought the Bush administration on the legal use of hemp oil in their soaps - and won.
 My kind of guy.